kvokka/ib_ruby_proxy/README.md

 This feature is currently under development, and not all the mappings have been configured yet.
 Please check [how to add custom mappings](#custom-mappings) if you want to contribute new mappings (pull requests welcomed).

+#### Error handling

+IB software has a trait - all messages from server, sent by server initiative, are technically errors.
+Including connection/re-connection messages, or unsubscribed market data message.
+It is developer's responsibility to handle all this alerts.
+The best approach for it is to create separate observer for it.

+For development/testing purposes there is an option to set environment variable `IB_RUBY_PROXY_RAISE_ON_ALL_ERRORS` to true and get server side raises in **all** concurrent callbacks.

 ## Development

 ### How things work internally